Come On George!: Critical reception

-In "thiswaydown.org", Finn Clark wrote: "the first half isn't very good...However the story picks up as it moves along until by the end, it's a charming little romp that made me laugh and made me happy".
+In "thiswaydown.org", Finn Clark wrote: "the first half isn't very good...
+However the story picks up as it moves along until by the end, it's a charming little romp that made me laugh and made me happy".

+According to Kinematograph Weekly it was one of the most successful films at the British box office in January 1940.